dataforgoodfr/quotaclimat/README.md

 ![](quotaclimat/utils/coverquotaclimat.png)
 The aim of this work is to deliver a tool to a consortium around [QuotaClimat](https://www.quotaclimat.org/ "Quotaclimat website"), [Climat Medias](https://climatmedias.org/) allowing them to quantify the media coverage of the climate crisis.

-Radio and TV data are collected thanks to Mediatree.
+Radio and TV data are collected thanks to Mediatree API.

 And webpress is currently at work in progress (as for 04/2024)